 4. Call to Action

-You might be so excited about your new resume design that you forget to add a call to action section.
+You might be so excited about the new resume design that you forget to add a call to action section.
 As with most writing, you need to advise the reader on what to do after they are done reading.

 Include a contact me section with clear details of how to get hold of you.